 Study Beyond at St. Thomas Aquinas College

 Travel and international study give you once-in-a-lifetime opportunities to enhance classroom learning with people, places and customs across the country and around the world.
 And you can earn college credit.
-Study architecture in Rome.
-Hone your Spanish in Nicaragua.
+Study architecture or psychology in Rome.
+Hone your french or take art classes in France.
 Explore the Galapagos Islands while studying ecology.
 Whatever you do and wherever you go, studying beyond the classroom will transform the way you look at and succeed in this increasingly intimate world.

 Study Beyond Classroom Programs

-STAC’s “study beyond” courses combine classroom learning and a one-week trip to an international or domestic destination during the academic semester.
-Our students regularly participate in courses that take them to Nicaragua and the Pine Ridge Indian Reservation in South Dakota.
+STAC’s “study beyond” courses combine classroom learning and a one or two-week trip to an international or domestic destination during the year.
+Our students regularly participate in courses that take them to places like Nicaragua, London, Italy, France or the Pine Ridge Indian Reservation in South Dakota.

 Study Beyond Partnership Programs